UniMath/agda-unimath/src/foundation/decidable-dependent-function-types.lagda.md

 ### Dependent products of decidable propositions over a π₀-trivial base are decidable propositions

-In other words, the base is empty or 0-connected.
+Assuming the base `A` is empty or 0-connected, a dependent product of decidable propositions over `A` is again a decidable proposition.

 ```agda
 module _